 The grant will be evaluated and awarded based on the quality of the proposal which includes: background and significance; problem statement including EBP model; evidence synthesis providing support for proposed intervention; goals with timeframe; estimated magnitude for improvement to patient care and outcomes; implementation strategy; evaluation plan for implementation and outcomes; budget.
-Funding for this grant is provided by the American Nurses Credentialing Center (ANCC) and Sigma Theta Tau International Honor Society for Nursing (STTI).
+Funding for this grant is made possible thanks to support from Hill-Rom.
 Funds for this grant do not cover expenses incurred prior to the funding date, nor do they cover publication costs or travel for presentations.

 - Principal project lead must be a registered nurse (or country equivalent) with current license and have at least a master's in nursing (or country equivalent.)